CRESYM/colib0.github.io/pages/models/regulations/IEEEG1/index.md

 ## Model use, assumptions, validity domain and limitations

- It includes the rate limits on the main control valve (Uo and Uc) as well as four steam‐stages and the ability to model cross‐compound units.
+ It includes the rate limits on the main control valve (Uo and Uc) as well as four steam‐stages and the ability to model cross‐compound Units.
  There are a number of key assumptions behind this model:

 - steam pressure and temperature remain constant under all conditions,